Vanille-N/meander.typ/src/bisect.typ

 }

 /// Split an `enum.item`.
+///
+/// #warning-alert[
+///   The numbering will reset on the split.
+I am developping a fix,
+///   in the meantime use explicit numbering.
+/// ]
-/// Strategy: recursively split the `body`, and do some magic to simulate
+/// Strategy: recursively split the body, and do some magic to simulate
 /// a numbering indent.
+/// -> (content?, content?)
 #let is-enum-item(
   /// Content to split. -> content
   ct,
-  /// Recursively passed around (see `split-dispatch` below). -> function split-dispatch,
+  /// Recursively passed around (see @cmd:bisect:dispatch). -> function
+  split-dispatch,
-  /// Closure to determine if the content fits (see `fits-inside` above). -> function fits-inside,
+  /// Closure to determine if the content fits (see @cmd:bisect:fits-inside). -> function fits-inside,
   /// Extra configuration options. -> dictionary
   cfg,